SylphAI-Inc/AdalFlow/docs/source/developer_notes/component.rst

 To adds even more flexibility, we provide :class:`core.component.FunComponent` and :class:`core.component.Sequential` for more advanced use cases.

+**Searalization and deserialization**

+We provide ``is_pickable`` method to check if the component is pickable.
+And any of your component, it is a good practise to ensure it is pickable.

 FunComponent
 --------------
  Use :func:`core.component.fun_to_component` as a decorator to convert any function to a Component with its unique class name.